wavemaker/docs/learn/react-native/skeleton-loader.md

 #### Application Level

 Skeleton Loader can be enabled when creating an application.
 To apply the Skeleton Loader, go to the **Project Settings** dialog and choose **Skeleton Loader** as the Application Loader.
-This applies the Skeleton Loader to all the available pages in an application.
+This applies the Skeleton Loader to all the available pages in an application along with all the [supported widgets](#skeleton-supported-widgets).

 <iframe width="560" height="315" src="https://embed.app.guidde.com/playbooks/4tzkn2vjCNnJUZaXi5xYUK"   frameborder="0" allow="autoplay; encrypted-media" allowfullscreen="allowfullscreen"></iframe>